 The sinus lift surgery adds a bone between your jaw and maxillary sinuses.
 Patients who have the following require sinus lift surgery:

 - have lost teeth in the upper jaw

 - lost bone due to periodontal (gum) disease

-- have experienced tooth loss that may have led to the bone loss as well
+- have experienced tooth loss that may have led to bone loss as well

 - do not have an adequate amount of room between the maxillary sinus and the upper jaw

-It may be frightening and frustrating to hear that you need sinus lift surgery in order to get dental implants.
-In reality, there is no need to worry; the sinus lift surgery is a common procedure that results in a strong foundation for those needing dental implants.
+It may be frightening and frustrating to hear that you need sinus lift surgery to get dental implants.
+There is no need to worry; sinus lift surgery is a common procedure that results in a strong foundation for those needing dental implants.

-People who have experienced bone loss are still able to get dental implants because of this revolutionary procedure.
-Dental implants are the closest thing to your natural teeth and will allow you to live a better quality lifestyle.
+People who have experienced bone loss can still get dental implants because of this revolutionary procedure.
+Dental implants are the closest thing to your natural teeth and allow you to live a better lifestyle.